-Criteria for Judging the Independence of Outside Directors and Outside Audit & Supervisory Board Members s ) / such as corporate management, law, accounting, and finance and are required to be able to proactively make proposals, suggestions, and give opinions about management issues.
+Criteria for Judging the Independence of Outside Directors and Outside Audit δ Supervisory Board Members

+With respect to the independence of outside directors and outside Audit & Supervisory Board members, assuming that they fulfill the independence criteria stipulated by the Financial Instruments and Exchange Act, they must possess a wealth of experience and knowledge in specialized areas such as corporate management, law, accounting, and finance and are required to be able to proactively make proposals, suggestions, and give opinions about management issues.
 The Company declares that five outside officers who meet the qualifications for independent director and Audit & Supervisory Board member are independent officers.